Causes of Concern

 Covenants

-A covenant is a legal agreement between a landowner and an authorized body like a residents society or the council.
-The agreement outlines the rights and responsibilites of each party.
-It is registered on the title and binds current and future landowners.
+A covenant is a legal agreement between the landowner and an authorized body, like a residents’ society or the council.
+It outlines the rights and responsibilities of each party and is registered on the title, binding both current and future owners.
+Some covenants are highly restrictive—they can limit things like painting your house certain colours or even hanging laundry outside.
+Always read and understand the covenant fully before proceeding.

 Limited as to Parcels

-Limited as to Parcels means the title is defective, and the property’s area is not guaranteed by the crown.
-You should stop here and send the document to your lawyer for further review.
+This indicates a defective title, where the property’s area is not guaranteed by the Crown.
+If you see this, stop and send the title to your lawyer for review.
 Refer to https://www.linz.govt.nz/kb/781

 Encumbrance